GBA-BI/bioos-mcp-server/README.md

 A Model Context Protocol (MCP) based tool and prompt server for Bio-OS that provides workflow management and Docker image building capabilities.

-## Installation
+## Usage

+Whichever way you use it, we highly recommend copying the contents of `bioos-mcp-prompt.md` into your CLINE Custom Instructions for the best experience.

-### Using MCP through Miracle Cloud Interactive Analysis Instance
+### Miracle Cloud IES Usage （Using MCP through Miracle Cloud Interactive Analysis Instance）
-When using Miracle Cloud, you can directly use the custom URL [registry-vpc.miracle.ac.cn/infcprelease/iespro:250208](registry-vpc.miracle.ac.cn/infcprelease/iespro:250208) in the interactive analysis instance.
+When using Miracle Cloud, you can directly use the custom URL [registry-vpc.miracle.ac.cn/infcprelease/iespro:250217](registry-vpc.miracle.ac.cn/infcprelease/iespro:250217) in the interactive analysis instance.
 The image has already integrated the MCP scripts and related dependencies.
+You can access it using either the web-based Code Server or VSCode's SSH Remote locally.
 You only need to configure your own  LLM model access credentials to start using it.
+If you want to use GitHub Copilot capabilities inherited by VSCode, ensure the client-side Copilot is properly configured firstly.

+<font color="gray"> If you're using the Inside version or another VSCode-based forked IDE, the extension path may vary.
+You'll need to manually install the CLINE plugin and complete the MCP configuration. </font>

-### Local Installation（Use through local VSCode and Cline plugin）
+### Local Installation（Using MCP through local VSCode and Cline plugin）
 #### Pre-requisite
 Before using this setup, ensure that the following dependencies are installed: